Stella Creasy: Early life and career

+Parliamentary career

+After the retirement of Labour MP, Neil Gerrard, Creasy was selected from an all-female shortlist as the party's candidate for Walthamstow.
+At the 2010 general election, Creasy was elected to Parliament as MP for Walthamstow, winning with 51.8% of the vote and a majority of 9,478 votes.

+She supported David Miliband's bid for the Labour Party leadership in 2010.

-Creasy joined Labour's frontbench team in October 2011 as Shadow Minister for Crime Prevention.
+Creasy joined Labour's front-bench team in October 2011 as Shadow Minister for Crime Prevention.
 She then served as Shadow Minister for Business, Innovation and Skills from October 2013 to September 2015.
 In 2014, she was described in a The Independent profile as "one of the brightest lights of Labour's new generation" though also as "haranguing" and "aggressive".
 She supported the No More Page 3 campaign to stop The Sun newspaper from publishing pictures of topless glamour models.

-Creasy was re-elected at the 2015 general election with a substantially increased majority, securing a 17% increase in the share of the vote.
+At the 2015 general election, Creasy was re-elected as MP for Walthamstow with an increased vote share of 68.9% and an increased majority of 23,195.
 Following the Labour Party's defeat in the election, she stood in the Labour Party deputy leadership election.
 She stated she was prepared to work with any of the candidates for the party leadership, including Jeremy Corbyn, saying, "that process of rebuilding isn’t about any one person it's about all of us.
 It's written on the back of our membership card that we achieve more together than we do alone."
 She gained 26% of the vote and finished second to Tom Watson.
 She did not back any of the final four leadership candidates.

 She later became a vocal critic of Corbyn and said the party under his leadership was "running on empty".
-She supported Owen Smith in the failed attempt to replace Corbyn in the 2016 Labour Party leadership election.
+She supported Owen Smith in his unsuccessful attempt to replace Corbyn in the 2016 Labour Party leadership election.
 Also in 2016, she criticised Corbyn after he endorsed decriminalisation of the sex industry and accused left-wing campaign group Momentum of being more interested in "meetings and moralising" than real campaigning.

-She supported Remain in the EU referendum in June 2016 and voted against the triggering of Article 50 in February 2017.
+Creasy supported Remain in the EU referendum in June 2016 and voted against the triggering of Article 50 in February 2017.

-At the 2017 general election, her majority increased again, with a 12% increase in the share of the vote.
-She argued in September 2018 that misogyny should be made a hate crime.
+At the snap 2017 general election, Creasy was again re-elected with an increased vote share of 80.6% and an increased majority of 32,017.

+Creasy said in September 2018 that misogyny should be made a hate crime.
 In June 2019, she described the culture of the Labour movement as toxic.
 Later that year, she was protected from a potential trigger ballot and deselection by her local party as she was on maternity leave.

+At the 2019 general election, Creasy was again re-elected, with a decreased vote share of 76.1% and a decreased majority of 30,682.
+She was again re-elected at the 2024 general election with a decreased vote share of 59.3% and a decreased majority of 17,996.